SreejaKeesara/course-2019-spr-proj/ldisalvo_skeesara_vidyaap/README.md

 ```

 ### Statistical Analysis
-In order to determine any strong predictors of voting ideology by district we created a table of correlation coefficients comparing demographic information and voting ideology.
-The coefficients compare each piece of demographic data with how Democratic and how Republican each district is.
+In order to determine any strong predictors of voting ideology in Massachusetts, we created a table of correlation coefficients comparing demographic information and voting ideology.
+The coefficients compare each piece of demographic data with how Democratic and how Republican the districts are.
 A higher correlation coefficient indicates a stronger correlation between a given statistical metric and the likelihood of voting a certain way.

 Note: When trial mode is enabled, running time is cut from 2 minutes and 30 seconds to 28 seconds.